metabase/metabase/docs/troubleshooting-guide/performance.md

 **How to detect this:** Checking the performance logs for the server where Metabase is running will tell you whether it is hitting CPU or memory limits.
 However, it's much more likely that the database itself is hitting its limits, so please check it first.

 **How to fix this:** Upgrade to a more powerful server or one with more memory.
-If you are running in the cloud, the servers we select are enough for 98% of customers (including our own internal analytics).
-If you are using our cloud option and the Metabase server really is the problem, you should consider deploying your own instance---please contact us for support.
+If you would like this taken care of you, along with backups, cache configuration, and so on, please consider using [Metabase Cloud][metabase-start].

 ### A dashboard contains too many questions.